Lameguy64/liteload/README.md

 Creating a ROM version of LITELOAD requires the loader to be compiled first.

 You will also need the following:
-* GCC compiler targetting your host (for the exe2bin utility)
+* GCC compiler targeting your host (for the exe2bin utility)
 * ARMIPS Assembler (get it [here](https://github.com/kingcom/armips)).

 1. Compile exe2bin in the rom/util directory as a PC side program.